-The deemed dividend or deemed donation is deemed to have taken place on the last day of the period of 6 months following the end of the year of assessment in which the primary adjustment is made.
+The deemed dividend or deemed donation is deemed to have taken place on the last day of the period of 6 months following the end of the year of assessment in respect of which the primary adjustment is made.
+The relevant year of assessment is the year of assessment in respect of which the adjustment is made and it is not impacted by whether the taxpayer calculates the amount of the adjustment to include in its calculation of taxable income before or after the end of the year assessment when, for example, it is preparing its tax return.